SGrondin/bottleneck/README.md

 group.updateSettings({ timeout: 60000 })
 ```

 * `timeout`: The expiration time for unused limiters, in milliseconds.
-By default it is `300000` (5 minutes).
+By default, it is `300000` (5 minutes).

-When autocleanup is enabled, limiters having not been used in the last `timeout` milliseconds will be deleted to avoid memory leaks.
+When autocleanup is enabled, limiters not used in the last `timeout` milliseconds will be deleted to avoid memory leaks.

 __deleteKey()__